shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 <a href="${CLICK_URL_ENC}https://www.cnn.com" target="_blank"><img src="media/Ad-MediumRectangle-300x250.png" width="300" height="250"></a>
 ```

 When an image is clicked, the "href" page loads.
-A click is tracked on Xandr and followed by a redirect to https://www.cnn.com.
+A click is tracked on Microsoft Advertising and followed by a redirect to https://www.cnn.com.
 For example:

 ```
 <a href="https://nym1-ib.adnxs.com/click2?AAAAAAAAAAAAAAAAAAAA./clickenc=https://www.cnn.com" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/2/24/Ad-MediumRectangle-300x250.jpg" width="300" height="250"></a>